ellysh/video-game-bots/InGameBots/process-memory-access.md

     return 0;
 }
 ```
+The application output contains a list of threads of the target process in case of application's successful execution.
+Thread ID in terms of the system and a base address of the thread's TEB segment will be printed for each thread in the list.

 There is only one call of `ListProcessThreads` function with the target process's PID parameter in the `main` function of the application.
 We do not need to enable `SE_DEBUG_NAME` privilege for the current process here.
 The `TebPebTraverse.cpp` application does not debug any process.
 Instead it makes a system snapshot that requires the administrator privileges only.

 The `ListProcessThreads` function performs these steps: